freddy38510/beastcss/packages/beastcss/README.md

 Default: `process.cwd()`

-Base path location of the CSS files.
+Location of the absolute base path of CSS files.
 Set to the current working directory by default.

 ### `publicPath`